In a survey conducted by Semrush, over 1,500 marketers agreed that content marketing benefits them and helps them reach their goals of:

 But let’s change that thinking today.
 While the long-term benefits are certainly the best part about content marketing, there are also some immediate payoffs.
 Either way, check out these reasons below, and you may want to consider creating a regular publishing schedule for your firm.

-6 Benefits of Content Marketing in an Accounting Firm
+6 Content Marketing Benefits in an Accounting Firm

 1. Differentiate your firm from the rest